 Warren Jacobs, the founder of Manchester’s newest digital agency, ActiveWin, is offering clients a no-lose business model.
 Elliot Landy meets the entrepreneur and finds out about his journey from Glasgow, via Israel to the heart of Manchester’s business world.

 Warren Jacobs is no ordinary businessman.
-He grew up in Glasgow before moving to join the Israeli army’s special forces, where he spent three years, but his desire was for business, and once out the army he knocked on doors before getting a job in car sales for General Motors’ Israeli arm.
+He grew up in Glasgow before moving to join the Israeli army’s special forces, where he spent three years.

-The time was right for Warren to go it alone, and a meeting with Fred Done convinced him Manchester was the right place to go for his new start business.
+The time was right for Warren to go it alone, and a meeting with Fred Done convinced him Manchester was the right place to go.

 “I chose Manchester as the base for the new business as it is an exciting and vibrant city that has a focus on technology and commerce.
 As the birthplace of the computer and home to the largest student population in Europe, we have access to a fantastic workforce to build the business.